Please note that not every course listed is offered each year and students should consult STU Self Service for current course offerings.

 This course examines culture both conceptually and in its diverse forms ranging from foraging to peasant and industrial societies.
 Both non-Western and Western value systems and their social expression in political, economic, and ideological institutions will be studied from cross-cultural and historical perspectives.
 The study of non-Western societies will also be used in a critical examination of contemporary Western industrial societies.
 Prerequisite: ANTH 1013.

 This course investigates social forms such as kinship, marriage, descent, age groupings, and interest associations, as well as processes of stratification, change, and social control in society.
 Ethnographic examples are used to illustrate how social aspects of economy, political order, religion, and language constitute social systems.
 Prerequisite: ANTH 1013.

 ANTH-2533.
-The Anthropology of Gender and Sexuality
+The Anthropology of Gender and Sexuality (WSGS)

 This course examines male and female roles in a number of different cultural settings, especially non-Western societies.
 Particular attention is given to the cultural expectations of gender behaviour, the structure of economic opportunities for males and females, and how shifts in opportunity structures impact gender roles.
 Various examples illustrating the roles of males and females in the context of marriage, domestic group organization, economic decision making and political decision making, will be presented.
 Prerequisite: ANTH 1013.